chris-zen/kiro-synth/README.md

 - [ ] Patch management from configuration
 - [ ] Patch management from the UI
 - [ ] Improve the Knob widget to support logarithmic parameters
+- [ ] UI feedback for the CPU usage
 - [ ] ...